 Back To All Features

 TestLeft comes with support for a wide range technologies, including .NET, Winforms, WPF, Java, HTML5, and AngularJS.
-It’s perfect for easily creating functional tests on an exhaustive range of browsers, right from legacy versions of Internet Explorer, to the latest releases of Edge, Safari, Firefox, Chrome, and Opera.
+It’s perfect for easily creating functional tests on an exhaustive range of browsers, right from legacy versions of Internet Explorer, to the latest releases of Edge, Firefox, and Chrome.
 Multiple 3rd party controls are supported out of the box.
 Examples include Infragistics, DevExpress, Syncfusion, Telerik among others.

 Pinpoint issues easily and quickly using screenshots and details captured for test failures.
 It’s perfect for testing responsive web design across a wide range of browsers as well as devices having different screen sizes and resolutions.